 “Elephant playing with a balloon” by Jadore in Berlin Kreuzberg – photo by (c) howlzap Cologne

 I was in denial at the beginning, I thought an operation would remove the tumour and so “fix” me.
 I researched bladder cancer for information and knew this type, non-muscle invasive tends to come back, but I hoped mine wouldn’t.
+How wrong could I have been?

 It was after my third operation 4 months later when more tumours were found, that I realised it was time to take more action to get better.